nashbio/policies/source/sections/07-systems_access_policy.md

 Modification of Access:

    1. Individuals who transfer to another department within NashBio may require changes with regard to the systems and appllications that they need to access.
 The department to which the individual is transferring is responsible for defining the specific systems and levels of access that the individual requires in the new role.
 The department the individual is leaving is responsible for taking the appropriate steps to deactivate the individual's access to all other systems, including departmental systems.
-   2. Individuals may chagne job roles, necessitating changes to the level of systems access.
+   2. Individuals may change job roles, necessitating changes to the level of systems access.
 The individual's manager is responsible for taking the appropriate steps, including notifying the Security Officer, so that the individual maintains the appropriate level of access needed in order to fulfill their job responsiblities.
    3. Security Officer is responsible for initiating the request for access process for individuals and for identifying the appropriate level of approval required based upon the relationship of the individual to NashBio and the category of information to which access is requested.

 Termination of Access: